aiupjulian/classified-ads/README.md

 # Classified ads
 Classified ads web application.

-### Made with:
+## Made with:
 - PHP
 - MySQL

-### Folder structure:
+## Folder structure:
-- docs
+- **docs**

-Here we put all documentation related to this project
+	Documentation related to this project

-- public
+- **public**

-This is the public folder of the web application
+	Public folder of the web application

-- resources
+- **resources**

-Here we put the templates referenced from the public views, the layout, helper functions and config.
+	Templates referenced from the public views, layout, helper functions and config.

-#### After the following configuration, you will be able to access the web application with the following URL: classified-ads.test
+## Configuration:

-### Please modify the next files:
+*After the following configuration, you will be able to access the web application with the following URL: classified-ads.test*
-- /etc/apache2/apache2.conf
+### /etc/apache2/apache2.conf
 Add the following lines to this file:
 ```
 <Directory /home/julian/dev/classified-ads/>
 	Options Indexes FollowSymLinks
 	AllowOverride All
 	Require all granted
 </Directory>
 ```

-- /etc/apache2/sites-enabled
+### /etc/apache2/sites-enabled

-In this folder create a file (for example with the name entornos.conf) and add the following lines
+In this folder create a file (for example with the name entornos.conf) and add the following lines:

-Change YOUR_PROJECT_PUBLIC_FOLDER_LOCATION with the public folder of your project (for example for me this is `/home/julian/dev/classified-ads/public`)
+*Change YOUR_PROJECT_PUBLIC_FOLDER_LOCATION with the public folder of your project (for example for me this is `/home/julian/dev/classified-ads/public`)*
 ```
 <VirtualHost *:80>
 	ServerName classified-ads.test